shaunnope/unoxwolf/README.md

 The mechanics of the game are inspired by the [One Night Ultimate Series](https://beziergames.com/products/one-night-ultimate-werewolf) by Ted Alspach and Akihisa Okui.

-The implementation of the game loop is adapted from [Werewolf for Telegram](https://github.com/GreyWolfDev/Werewolf)
+The infrastructure behind the game is adapted from that used in [Werewolf for Telegram](https://github.com/GreyWolfDev/Werewolf)